 - Very active (hard exercise/sports 6-7 days a week) : Calorie-Calculation = BMR x 1.725

-- If you are extra active (very hard exercise/sports & physical job or 2x training) : Calorie-Calculation = BMR x 1.9
+- If you are extra active (very hard exercise/sports & a physical job) : Calorie-Calculation = BMR x 1.9